 Most cat breeds actually don’t need baths at all, or only very rarely.
 Instead you just need to make sure you’re brushing and combing them regularly (somewhere between once a day and once a week depending on how much hair your cat has) so that you can spot any changes in their skin’s appearance.
-To help you with that process, try using a detangling spray like Skout’s Honor Probiotic Detangler.
+To help you with that process, try using a deodorizer spray like Skout's Honor's Cat Probiotic Deodorizer.

 Essentially, furry cats should only be bathed when absolutely needed — and no more than every 4-6 weeks so as not to dry their skin.
 Hairless cats need more regular bathing — ask your vet if you’re unsure how often you should give your hairless feline a scrub.

 When Should You Give Your Cat a Bath?

 In most cases, you’ll only need to bathe your cat if it has gotten into something especially sticky or smelly that it can’t easily wash off itself.
 Older or overweight cats who can’t properly groom themselves may need more regular bathing, as will hairless breeds.
 It’s especially important to bathe your cat immediately if it has a substance it shouldn’t ingest on its fur — think any toxic household products like chemical detergents or fertilizers.